Autosomal Dominant:

 Autosomal Dominant Examples

 Examples of autosomal dominance can relate to genetic behaviors.
 For example, it relates to skin, hair, and eye color, the risk of developing certain diseases, and even neurological traits.
-It shows the odds or odds of inheriting brown, blue, or green eyes from either parent.
-However, eye color results because of a myriad of alleles and does not always become predictable.
+It shows the odds of inheriting brown, blue, or green eyes from either parent.
+However, eye color results from a myriad of alleles and is not always predictable.
 As an example, we recommend focusing on individual mutant alleles.
 This aids in the ability to eliminate the influence of other genetic factors.

 Autosomal dominant disorders encompass a wide array of diseases, categorized broadly into several types:

-• Neurological Diseases: These include conditions such as Huntington’s disease, which is discussed in detail below.
+- Neurological Diseases: These include conditions such as Huntington’s disease, which is discussed in detail below.
+Other related conditions are Charcot-Marie-Tooth disease, Machado-Joseph disease, and Neurofibromatosis.

-• Metabolic Diseases: Disorders like metabolic syndrome, which can have genetic components.
+- Metabolic Diseases: Disorders like metabolic syndrome, which can have genetic components, are part of this group.
+Familial hypocalciuric hypercalcaemia and Gilbert’s disease also fall under this category.

-• Tumor Syndromes: Conditions such as Neurofibromatosis Tumors and Marfan Syndrome.
+- Tumor Syndromes: Conditions such as Neurofibromatosis Tumors and Marfan Syndrome are included.
+Other syndromes include Familial medullary thyroid carcinoma, Retinoblastoma, and Von Hippel-Lindau syndrome.

 Huntington’s Disease

-The huntington protein gene (HTT gene), which appears on chromosome 4, has between 10 and 35 instances of a particular section of code called the CAG trinucleotide repeat.
+The Huntington protein gene (HTT gene), which appears on chromosome 4, has between 10 and 35 instances of a particular section of code called the CAG trinucleotide repeat.
 These repeats take place 40 or more times in people with Huntington’s disease.
-Although it has recently been revealed that repeat expansions can fluctuate in size over the course of one or more generations, this may be inherited.
+Although it has recently been revealed that repeat expansions can fluctuate in size throughout one or more generations, this may be inherited.
 Huntington’s disease does not automatically occur in those who carry the HTT gene.

 It has previously been noted that this condition appears as an autosomal dominant disorder with a twist; if the cause of greater repeat expansions is identified, researchers will treat or even eradicate the diseases linked to it.
 Multiple genetic abnormalities are brought on by repeat expansions.
 Being an autosomal dominant condition, all it takes for a characteristic to pass along to the next generation is for one parent to have it.